brendano257/DataSelector/README.md

 to browse the data.
 Raw data were processed from the originals into a convenient JSON format, and no other changes were made.

+The included example now has a selector for what attribute to plot on the y-axis.
+For this example data, there is little benefit to this feature, but 'day' and 'month' are included in the configuration so this feature is evident.
+Any numeric data present in the json can now be added into the config.js under the const yOptions.

 The example can be run in a liveserver, like those available in JetBrains IDEs (PyCharm, WebStorm, etc) or Microsoft VS Code.
 Simply open the template.html file with your preferred editor's liveserver.
 This _does_ work in free, community versions of PyCharm and WebStorm.

 #### Using your own data
-Using your own data should be as easy as creating your own JSON data files with 'date' and 'value' fields, and editing 'JSONfiles' in config.js in the example to reference your data files.
+Using your own data should be as easy as creating your own JSON data files with 'date' and 'value' fields[2], and editing 'JSONfiles' in config.js in the example to reference your data files.
 Other touch-ups, like changing the UTC offset[1], zoom limit for the x-axis, and rounding for the y axis may be helpful.

 [1] The included data uses a UTC offset of -2 (hours) because the GEOSummit data is provided in epoch seconds calculated from datetimes in UTC-2.
 Change this to 0 if your data is given in UTC.

+[2] The date field is still hard-coded as the x-axis, but the y-axis is now configurable through the const yOptions, which populates a selector above the plot.